usdoj-crt/crt-portal/README.md

     COMPOSE_PROJECT_NAME=my-other-standalone docker compose up standalone
     COMPOSE_PROJECT_NAME=my-other-standalone docker compose run standalone docker compose run web npm run lint:check

-Since this is a bit wordy, there's a helper script for this - to see usage details, run:
+Since this is a bit wordy and requires setting quite a few variables to set, there's a helper script for this - to see usage details, run:

     ./standalone